-- During its two month journey to L2, JWST was automatically deployed, its instruments were cooled, and be inserted into an L2 orbit. - The entire JWST deployment sequence was tested several times on the ground but only in 1-G: component and system tests in 2014-2019 at GSFC (MD), Northrop (CA), and JSC (Houston). - Component fabrication, testing, & system integration: 18 out of 18 flight mirrors completed in 2015, and meet the 40K specifications (2017).
+- During its two month journey to L2, JWST will be automatically deployed, its instruments will be cooled, and be inserted into an L2 orbit. - The entire JWST deployment sequence is being tested several times on the ground but only in 1-G: component and system tests in 2014-2019 at GSFC (MD), Northrop (CA), and JSC (Houston). - Component fabrication, testing, & system integration: 18 out of 18 flight mirrors done in 2015, and meet the 40K specifications (2017).